muhai-project/muhai-project.github.io/README_example.md

 # Acknowledgement:
 This work was funded by the European MUHAI project (Horizon 2020 research and innovation program) under grant agreement number 951846.
-We thank ...
+We thank Tobias Kuhn, Inès Blin and Frank van Harmelen for the insightful discussions that contributed to this work.
 # Application domain:
-The application domain of the repository.
-Current supported domains include: Computer vision, Graphs, Natural language processing, Reinforcement learning, Semantic web.
-Domains are not mutually exclusive.
+Graphs, Natural language processing, Semantic web.
 # Citation:
-Preferred citation as Bibtex, as the authors have stated in their readme file
+@InProceedings{10.1007/978-3-031-60635-9_12,
+author="Stork, Lise
+and Zijdeman, Richard L.
+and Tiddi, Ilaria
+and ten Teije, Annette",
+editor="Mero{\~{n}}o Pe{\~{n}}uela, Albert
+and Dimou, Anastasia
+and Troncy, Rapha{\"e}l
+and Hartig, Olaf
+and Acosta, Maribel
+and Alam, Mehwish
+and Paulheim, Heiko
+and Lisena, Pasquale",
+title="Enabling Social Demography Research Using Semantic Technologies", booktitle="The Semantic Web", year="2024", publisher="Springer Nature Switzerland", address="Cham",
+pages="199--216",
+}
 # Code of Conduct:
 Link to the code of conduct of the project
 # Code repository: